frygge/rosbridge_client/README.md

 # rosbridge_client

-This package provides a client for the rosbridge_server out of the rosbridge_suite.
+This package provides a client for the rosbridge_suite's server.

 ## Installation